-Discussion with the deputy manager and review of records confirmed that on at least a monthly basis falls occurring in the home were analysed to identify if any patterns or trends were emerging.
+Discussion with the manager and review of records confirmed that on at least a monthly basis falls occurring in the home were analysed to identify if any patterns or trends were emerging.
 Following this review an action plan was devised to address any identified deficits.
 This information was also reviewed as part of the responsible individual's monthly monitoring visit in accordance with Regulation 29 of The Nursing Homes Regulations (Northern Ireland) 2005.
+From a review of records, observation of practices and discussion with the manager and staff there was evidence of proactive management of falls.

-A review of the home's environment was undertaken and included observations of a sample of bedrooms, bathrooms, lounges, the dining room and storage areas.
-The home was found to be warm, well decorated, fresh smelling and clean throughout.
+A review of the home's environment was undertaken and included observations of a sample of bedrooms, bathrooms, lounges, and dining room and storage areas.
 Fire exits and corridors were observed to be clear of clutter and obstruction.
-Patients/representatives/staff spoken with were complimentary in respect of the home's environment inside and outside.
-However paintwork in identified bedrooms and a shower room requires attention.
-An area for improvement has been identified under the standards
+The home was found to be warm, well decorated and fresh smelling.
+Patients/representatives/staff spoken with were complimentary in respect of the home's environment.

-Observation of practices/care delivery, discussion with staff and review of records evidenced that infection prevention and control measures/best practice guidance were generally adhered to however dust was noted on some wheelchairs and washable covers are needed on pull cords.
-These have been identified as areas for improvement under the standards.
+Observation of practices/care delivery, discussion with staff and review of records evidenced that infection prevention and control measures/best practice guidance were generally adhered to.
+However dust was detected on top of some wardrobes and on a number of wheelchair frames.
+This is identified as an area for improvement under the standards.
 Systems were in place to monitor the incidents of HCAI's and the manager understood the role of PHA in the management of infectious outbreaks.

-A review of records evidenced that appropriate risk assessments had been completed prior to the use of any restrictive practices.
-There was also evidence of consultation with the relevant persons and care plans in place.

-Review of records pertaining to accidents, incidents and notifications forwarded to RQIA confirmed that these were appropriately managed.
+A review of records evidenced that appropriate risk assessments had been completed prior to the use of restrictive practices.
+Review of records pertaining to accidents, incidents and notifications forwarded to RQIA since the previous care inspection confirmed that these were appropriately managed.

-There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding and risk management.
+There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding, risk management and the home's environment.